 Knee injuries occur when the knee is twisted or knocked outside of its normal range of movement.
-This can tear, rupture or damage ligaments, tendons, cartilage or bones.
+This can tear, rupture, or damaged ligaments, tendons, cartilage, or bones.

 The femur (thighbone) sits at the top of the knee joint while the tibia sites at the bottom.
 In between site the patella (kneecap) which covers the joint area.

 Cartilage tissues cushion the bones and allow the ligaments to slide easily as the muscle contract and relax.
 The ligaments hold the bones together and stabilize them in place.
 Tendons attach to muscle while ligaments move with the bones (source).

 High impact trauma directly on the knee can cause fractured knee caps, but this is not very common unless there is underlying osteoporosis or extremely hard impact on hard snow or ice.